 If you ask Emily Kiberd, DC, founder of the Urban Wellness Clinic in New York City, the culprit could be seemingly innocent everyday activities that challenge your spine.
 According to her, the same way we develop positive habits, so too can our body also learns negative ones.
 “We are a blueprint of our actions, and most times what we do all day is not balanced,” she explains.
 “Imbalanced loading of certain muscles and joints can lead to repetitive strain and sprains.
 We become susceptible to new injuries, as well as increased likelihood of exacerbating existing issues.”
 So what could be to blame?
 These rituals that we're all pretty much guilty of doing on the reg.

 How to fix it: If you’re in a chair, Kiberd says to check yourself.
 Your feet should be grounded on the floor, spaced slightly wider than your hips.
-When you are sitting up straight, the angle between your legs and shoulders should be 90 degrees, and the chair should support all points of your back.
+When you are seated upright, the angle between your legs and shoulders should be 90 degrees, and the chair should support all points of your back.
 “Try to find straight lines from your elbows forward to your wrists, with support from the armrests.
 Now, bring you keyboard and mouse close to you so you avoid reaching forward.
 Elbows should rest down by your ribs so there’s no pull on the upper traps,” she explains.

 Then, glance at that inbox that’s overflowing on your laptop: Does your gaze hit the first third of the screen?
 If not, it could be too low, causing strain on your neck.